nnsee/fileless-elf-exec/README.md

 optional arguments:
   -h, --help            show this help message and exit -t ARCH, --target-architecture ARCH
-                        target platform for resolving memfd_create (default: resolve symbol via libc)
-  -s NUM, --syscall NUM
+                        target platform for resolving memfd_create (default: resolve symbol via libc) -s NUM, --syscall NUM
                         syscall number for memfd_create for the target platform -a ARGV, --argv ARGV  space-separated arguments (including argv[0]) supplied to execle (default: path to file as argv[0])
+  -l LANG, --language LANG
-  -c, --with-command    wrap the generated code in a call to Python, for piping directly into ssh -p PATH, --python-path PATH
+                        language for the generated code (default: python) -c, --with-command    wrap the generated code in a call to an interpreter, for piping directly into ssh -p PATH, --interpreter-path PATH
-                        path to python on target if '-c' is used (default: '/usr/bin/env python3') -w CHARS, --wrap CHARS
+                        path to interpreter on target if '-c' is used, otherwise a sane default is used -w CHARS, --wrap CHARS
-                        when base64-encoding the elf, how many characters to wrap to a newline (default: 0)
-  -z LEVEL, --compression-level LEVEL
+                        when base64-encoding the elf, how many characters to wrap to a newline (default: 0) -z LEVEL, --compression-level LEVEL
                         zlib compression level, 0-9 (default: 9)
 ```